silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/00_Modules.md

 For our example module you can add the following lines to your `composer.json` file in the root directory of your main project.

-[notice]
+> [!WARNING]
-This goes into the `composer.json` for the Silverstripe CMS project where you're installing your module, *not* into the `composer.json` of your module itself.
+> This goes into the `composer.json` for the Silverstripe CMS project where you're installing your module, *not* into the `composer.json` of your module itself.
-[/notice]

 ```json
 {